Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 ## Compilation Strategy

-If we adopt language-builtin design for assign-once properties, compiling them as delegated properties is an unobvious choice.
+If we adopt the language-builtin design for assign-once properties, compiling them as delegated properties is an unobvious choice.
 Naturally, one could consider compilation schemes similar to the `lateinit var`.
-Implementing assign-once properties by a backing field might be simpler and more performant, saving an allocation compared to delegation approach.
+Implementing assign-once properties by a backing field might be simpler and more performant, saving an allocation compared to the delegation approach.

 In this case, the backing field should be private so that it could not be modified externally,